Brent Noon: Early life

+1995 USA Outdoor Track and Field Championships

-Noon won the 1995 USA Outdoor Track and Field Championships allowing Noon to compete for the United States at the 1995 World Championships in Athletics, where he finished 5th behind American teammates John Godina and Randy Barnes.
+Noon won the 1995 USA Outdoor Track and Field Championships allowing him to compete for the United States at the 1995 World Championships in Athletics, where he finished 5th behind American teammates John Godina and Randy Barnes.

+Suspensions and bans

 In 1992, Noon failed to show up at a USATF mandated drug test.
 For the offense of missing the test, he was suspended from competition for a 5-week period just before the Olympic Trials.
 Noon claimed the instructions were sent to his California address, even though he had moved to Georgia.
 While the suspension was reversed, Noon finished 9th at the trials and failed to make the Olympic team.
 He blamed mental anguish.
 In 1994, Noon won a $1 Million lawsuit against USATF.
 He also settled a civil defamation suit against UCLA and then assistant coach Art Venegas, who he claimed had spread rumors of Noon's steroid abuse prior to his high school performances.
 It was claimed the year off was related to an attempt to evade drug testing.

 In 1996 another drug test revealed methandieone in Noon's sample and in 1997 he was banned from competition for four years, backdated to the 1996 test date.